-- 7.1 Dumfries and Galloway Licensing Boards have 5 "HMO, Landlord Registration and Licensing Standards Officers" (LSOs): - Julia Farroll, Council Offices, Sun Street, Stranraer - Mary Irving, Council Offices, Sun Street, Stranraer - Amanda Green, Council Offices, Sun Street, Stranraer - Michael Collins, Municipal Chambers, Buccleuch Street, Dumfries - Robert Rome, Municipal Chambers, Buccleuch Street, Dumfries - 7.2 The LSOs' general roles are: - Providing information and guidance concerning the operating of the Licensing (Scotland) Act 2005 - Supervising the compliance by licence holders of the conditions of their licence and other requirements of the legislation - Providing mediation services for the purposes of resolving or avoiding disputes or disagreements between licence holders and any other persons. - 7.3 The LSOs have dealt with numerous enquiries and complaints throughout the year with the majority being resolved without having to proceed formally to the Licensing Boards.
-Issues which repeatedly arise are: - Complaints of noise and anti-social behaviour at licensed premises - Outdoor drinking areas being extended without consent - Temporary outdoor drinking areas - Non payment of annual fees - 7.4 During 2020/21, LSOs assisted Police Scotland in arranging a Bottle Marking Scheme in Stranraer.
-This ran during October and November 2020 and proved successful in identifying proxy purchases. - 7.5 Some joint visits with Trading Standards were carried out in response to Covid regulations. - 7.6 There were no routine visits to licensed premises due to the Pandemic.
+- 7.1 Dumfries and Galloway Licensing Boards have 6 "HMO, Landlord Registration and Licensing Standards Officers" (LSOs): - Julia Farroll, Council Offices, Sun Street, Stranraer - Mary Irving, Council Offices, Sun Street, Stranraer - Amanda Green, Council Offices, Sun Street, Stranraer - Robert Rome, Carruthers House, English Street, Dumfries - Emma Connelly, Carruthers House, English Street, Dumfries - Suzanne Lafferty, Carruthers House, English Street, Dumfries - 7.2 The LSOs' general roles are: - Providing information and guidance concerning the operating of the Licensing (Scotland) Act 2005 - Supervising the compliance by licence holders of the conditions of their licence and other requirements of the legislation - Providing mediation services for the purposes of resolving or avoiding disputes or disagreements between licence holders and any other persons. - 7.3 LSOs continue to carry out routine compliance check visits to licensed premises. - 7.4 The LSOs continued to deal with enquiries and complaints throughout the year with the majority being resolved without having to proceed formally to the Licensing Boards.
+Issues which repeatedly arise are: - Complaints of noise and anti-social behaviour at licensed premises - Non payment of annual fees - Changes to layout plans without variation applications having been submitted - 7.5 LSOs continue to work closely with Police Scotland and other partner agencies carrying out joint visits as and when necessary.